This is the world’s blackest black ink. It’s like staring into infinity

 Specifically because the pigment was so powerful, Kapoor garnered a lot of criticism from the art community for hoarding it.
 The artist Stuart Semple mocked Kapoor by launching the “world’s pinkest pink” paint.
 Kapoor got a bottle and flipped Semple the bird.
 Then Semple and his team began developing their own version of Vantablack.
 In 2019, they launched Black 3.0, which anyone can buy, and captures nearly as much light as Vantablack.

 Black 3.0 is a wild tool for crafting and art projects, but it’s a thick acrylic paint, which limits its use to certain applications because it’s not free flowing.
-Semple saw an opportunity in creating the same effect, but in with ink—something you could use with a calligraphy brush or fill into a pen.
+Semple saw an opportunity in creating the same effect, but with ink—something you could use with a calligraphy brush or fill a pen with.

 But developing Blink wasn’t as simple as thinning out some Black 3.0 paint.
 To develop all of its formulas, Semple’s team uses trial and error, figuring out a basic approach that can work and honing it over time.
 (Its special method for creating such black pigments is the company’s trade secret.)